21 Miami At-Home Pop-Ups To Know About

-Just a head’s up, we haven’t tried all of these places, but we have tried some, like the incredible baked goods from Oori Bake Shop or the fantastic bánh mì kits from Benh Mi.
+Just a head’s up, we haven’t tried all of these places, but we have tried some, like the incredible baked goods from Oori Bake Shop.
 Check out the options below, and get ready to slide into some DMs for dumplings, ramen, cinnamon rolls, and more.

 Bagel Balls is pretty much exactly what it sounds like - little balls of bagel with cream cheese stuffed inside.
 They’re pretty tasty and come in flavors like everything, cinnamon raisin, and guava.
 Orders can be placed by DM’ing their Instagram page.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.